 Background.
 Complex regional pain syndrome (CRPS) may develop as a disproportionate consequence of a trauma affecting the limbs without nerve injury (CRPS I, or reflex sympathetic dystrophy [RSD]) or with obvious nerve lesions (CRPS II, or causalgia).
-(See images below)
+(See images below).

+A 29-year-old woman with reflex sympathetic dystrophy in the right foot demonstrates discoloration of the skin and marked allodynia [14].
 This photo shows the same patient as in the above image, following a right lumbar sympathetic block.
 Marked increase in the temperature of the right foot is noted, with more than 50% pain relief [14].